Retinal Conditions

 In the wet form of AMD, abnormal blood vessels grow under the retina.
 These blood vessels can leak or break, resulting in blood or fluid collections.
 If this occurs behind the central retina, vision can drop dramatically.
 If treatment is delayed, blood or fluid can be toxic to the retina, resulting in permanent damage which cannot be fully treated.

-How is Wet AMD diagnosed?
+How is Wet AMD Diagnosed?

 Because several different diseases can produce blood or fluid in the central retina, your retina specialist will usually order tests to confirm the diagnosis of wet AMD and also document a starting point for treatment in order to measure progress over time.